An Online Panel Discussion and Virtual Workshop

 Wednesday, June 24th at 2 pm EST (NY time)

 For centuries now, the Haudenosaunee women of New York State have lived equally among their male counterparts in a way their non-Native women neighbors often have not.
 In fact, when women in the state began to organize for their rights in 1848, they looked to Haudenosaunee women for inspiration and guidance.
+This history served as a starting point for presentations and a discussion that explored ways in which history, art and activism intersect in both the past and present-day.

 Founder and CEO, Rematriation Magazine